 Seventeen-year-old Julia Whitford depends on her favorite Beatles songs to whisk her away from daily life.
 But the Beatles can’t protect Julia from her father’s abuse of her mother.
 Now it looks as though Julia’s troubles are “here to stay.”

 Seeking solace, Julia turns to a new boyfriend, Cameron (who has his own daddy issues).
 Escape from the ongoing terrors of home life seems impossible to Julia until Cameron suggests fleeing with him from the Philly suburbs to New York City, abandoning not just her tattered mom, but also her distressed best friend Melody, and Julia’s lifelong dream of getting into veterinary school.
 Though Julia looks forward to her freedom, it’s not until she arrives in the Big Apple that she learns who Cameron really is.
-Instead of providing safety, he rapes and beats her.
 And for Julia, running away a second time won’t be so easy.
 When she discovers she’s pregnant, she’s determined to take her sad song and, well, “make it better.”

 The fine line between love and abuse has never been blurrier.
 Carrying her tormentor’s baby, Julia dreads the thought of teen parenting and endangering her child with her own upbringing.
 She must find the strength and courage to make one of two excruciating choices: end the pregnancy, as Melody did the year before, or surrender the child through adoption to a family who can provide the home she never had.
 She believes “there will be an answer”—that is, if Cameron doesn’t get to her and her unborn child first.